Do you know what distinguishes atheromas from atherosclerosis? Read why it’s important!

 What are atheromas?

-Atheromas are benign cysts that form under the skin due to blockage of the sebaceous gland’s drainage duct.
+Atheromas, also known as epidermoid cysts, are benign cysts that form under the skin due to blockage of the sebaceous gland duct.
 This leads to a buildup of sebum (an oily substance), causing soft, round lumps to form under the skin.
 They most commonly occur in areas rich in sebaceous glands, such as the face, neck, back, and scalp.
 They are usually painless and slow-growing, but they can become inflamed or infected, causing redness, pain, and swelling.
+(1*)

 What is atherosclerosis?

-Atherosclerosis is a chronic disease of the arteries in which plaques made up of cholesterol, fat, and calcium build up on the inner walls of blood vessels.
+Atherosclerosis is a chronic disease of the arteries in which plaques, made up of cholesterol, fats, and calcium, build up on the inner walls of blood vessels.
 This leads to narrowing of the arteries and reduced blood flow to vital organs, increasing the risk of serious complications such as heart attack, stroke, or heart failure.
 The disease is often asymptomatic until serious complications occur.

 Key Differences Between Atheromas and Atherosclerosis